Faith Loves Company

 People Pleasing vs. People Serving: How Serving Others Empowers You

-Understanding the difference between the two is important, especially if you’re a leader, entrepreneur, or creative.
-When your work depends on strong relationships, the costs of people pleasing can sneak up on you.
+Understanding the difference between people pleasing and people serving is important for us all, but especially so if you’re a leader, entrepreneur, or creative and your work and impact depends on strong relationships.

 What Is People Pleasing?

 By now you’re probably well aware of the term—it’s been around for decades.
 It started with psychologists exploring approval-seeking behaviour in relationships 70 years ago.
-Conversations about mental health and self-care in recent years has led “people pleasing” to become part of our everyday language.
+Conversations about mental health and self-care in recent decades has led “people pleasing” to become part of our everyday language.

 At its core, people pleasing is about putting others’ needs, expectations, or desires above your own.
 It can seem like kindness or thoughtfulness, but it often stems from a deeper fear of rejection or conflict.